 This type of unemployment occurs because some labor markets have more workers than the job available.
 Wages do not decrease to bring the market into equilibrium.

 Inflation is a persistent increase in the average price level in the economy.
-It is measured by the inflation rate, Business annual % rate in the price index.
+It is measured by the inflation rate the business annual % rate in the price index.
 As inflation rises every dollar you own buys a smaller percentage of a good or service.

 Business Cycle is the fluctuation in economic activity that an economy experiences over a period.
 The business cycle is mainly defined in terms of expansion and recession.
 During the expansion period, the economy is growing and during the recession, the economy is decreasing.

 4) Economic Growth

 Economic growth is attended by increasing the quality or quantity of economic resources such as land, labor, capital, and entrepreneurship.
 The five economic goals are Population growth, investment, exploration, technological innovation, and education.
 Other economic goals are employment, stability, efficiency, and equity.